cozy-labs/cozy-clis/README.md

 ### Files

-List all files stored in your Cozy:
+List all files stored in your Files app:

     cozy-cli files list

-Download given file from your Cozy:
+Download given file from your Files app:

     cozy-cli download <file_name>

-Upload given file to the root of your Cozy:
+Upload given file to the root of your Files app:

     cozy-cli upload <file_name>